Mathematics of neural networks in machine learning

-An artificial neural network (ANN) combines biological principles with advanced statistics to solve problems in domains such as pattern recognition and game-play.
+An artificial neural network (ANN) or neural network combines biological principles with advanced statistics to solve problems in domains such as pattern recognition and game-play.
 ANNs adopt the basic model of neuron analogues connected to each other in a variety of ways.

 Structure

 Neuron

 A neuron with label $j$ receiving an input $p_j(t)$ from predecessor neurons consists of the following components: